opensourcedoc/bstree-c/README.md

-# Binary Search Tree in C.
+# Binary Search Tree in C

 This repo demos a naive (not balanced) binary search tree in C.

 ## Warning